slinlee/slinlee.github.io/wedding.md

 <div class="content" markdown="1">

 ## Adventure time!
-While traveling together in Iceland in 2015, we both fell in love with the land so much that we wanted our closest family and friends to see it too.
+While traveling together in Iceland in 2015, we both fell in love with the country so much that we wanted our closest family and friends to see it too.

-The official wedding events are happening from July 2 - 5 in Iceland. **To best experience Iceland, we recommend staying *at least *one week.** You can find ideas below for travel plans.
+The official wedding events are happening from July 2 - 5 in Iceland. **To best experience Iceland, we recommend staying *at least *one week.**

 Can't make it to Iceland?
-We're also planning a reception in the San Francisco Bay Area some time in August 2017.
+We're also planning a reception in the San Francisco Bay Area in August 2017.
 We'll update you with more details as planning continues.

 </div>
 </div>